isomerpages/enterprisesg-sac-old/_resources/6-faq.md

 **Award of Accreditation**
 If the Review Committee is agreeable with the recommendation of the assessment team, the applicant will be granted accreditation and issued with a certificate of accreditation.

+<h4><a name="qn5"></a>How long does it take to get SAC accreditation?</h4>
+This would depend on a number of factors, such as the degree of an organisation's compliance with requirements, complexity of scope of the accreditation, availability of witnessing and clearance of incidences of non-conformance highlighted during the assessment.
+A reasonable time frame is between three to six months.

+<h4><a name="qn6"></a>What happens after getting accredited?</h4>
+If you are accredited, you will be able to use the SAC Accreditation Mark and offer your products or services with confidence both nationally and worldwide.
+You can also make use of the ILAC or IAF MRA mark.
+In addition, your company and the scope of accreditation will be listed in the SAC Directory and website, where companies and regulators visit to source for reliable providers.

+There will also be periodic surveillance assessments to ensure your continued compliance with the scope of accreditation.
+The accreditation certificate will also require renewal periodically and the renewal period will depend on the terms and conditions of the accreditation scheme.

+<h4><a name="qn7"></a>Another other enquiries?</h4>
+If you have any questions or doubts, you can drop us an email or call us directly through the Contact Us section.